Social Media

 Here is a list of our favourite tools that made our feeding journey much easier.
 We are minimalist parents and invested only in the essentials.

-1. High chair with a harness, footrest and tray – Baby led weaning gets really messy so you will want to buy an easy to clean high-chair.
+1. High chair with a harness, footrest and tray – Baby-led weaning gets really messy so you will want to buy an easy-to-clean high-chair.
 Skip the high chairs with cushions and crevices as it can get difficult to clean.
-An adjustable highchair the grows along with your baby and that can be lowered or raised to allow sitting at the table is useful.
+An adjustable highchair that grows along with your baby and that can be lowered or raised to allow sitting at the table is useful.

 We found a footrest essential as it will give your baby good posture, core support and stability required for feeding.
 You will need a five-point harness for safety reasons.

-2. Soft bib – choose a bib like the BapronBaby bib by Mama Yay! (pictured) which is recommended by many feeding specialists to be a safe and comfortable bib that ties around your baby’s back without constricting the neck like a traditional bib and offers full coverage.
-These bibs are durable and made with buttery-soft waterproof fabric that is stain resistant, anti-microbial, machine washable, and free of lead and BPA.
-The BapronBaby bib by Mama Yay! contours your child’s body and allows for a comfortable fit that grows with them throughout toddlerhood.
+2. Soft bib – choose a bib like the BapronBaby bib by Mama Yay! which is recommended by many feeding specialists to be a safe and comfortable bib that ties around your baby’s back without constricting the neck like a traditional bib and offers full coverage.

 3. Splash mat If you have hardwood floor, carpet or fancy flooring you might need a splash mat or a plastic mat below your high-chair to protect your floor from extra mess.